An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram

-Inside the second square we see a vertical segment divided by two horizontal segments that extend beyond the boundary of the square to the right and left.
-The two small horizontal segments form two crosses with the two vertical sides of the square.
-These two signs tell us that unity is opening up to duality.
-The unitary synthesis achieved for an instant in the lower square in the form of the equivalence of opposites is again broken up into a duality that then flows back toward the variety of different situations marked again by the alternating predominance of one direction or the other.
-The unity generated with the first square opens up again to manifold space with the second.
+The unitary synthesis achieved for an instant in the lower square in the form of an equivalence of horizontal and vertical is broken up into a duality that then flows back toward the variety of different situations marked again by the alternating predominance of one direction or the other.
+The unity generated with the first square opens up to manifold space with the second square.
+I see the two squares as one and the same square, that is, the lower one evolving into the upper one.

 A dynamic unity